 This is essentially a spiritual therapy, which uses essential oils extracted from various flowers to heal elusive emotional and psychological troubles.

-Ozone Therapy Ozone therapy is a New Age technique of detoxification.
+Ozone therapy is a New Age technique of detoxification.
 Ozone, an effective germicide and an immune booster, is given as ozone water, ozone baths, ozone autohaemotherapy and rectal enema of ozone.
 Ozone therapy enhances the energy levels and helps heal chronic infections.
 Patients who have undergone this therapy have been very gratified.

-Infrared Sauna Infrared rays are made to penetrate deeply into the skin, thereby helping to increase circulation and release heavy metal stored in the blood.
+Infrared rays are made to penetrate deeply into the skin, thereby helping to increase circulation and release heavy metal stored in the blood.

 Undergoing a detoxification program typically rejuvenates the body and mind, thus imparting a gratifying sense of well-being.
 Take Rajveer Kumar, a 53-year-old art critic, who underwent a week-long detoxification program to emerge feeling more energetic than he did in his 20s, so that he feels like playing outdoor sports with his four-year-old grandson all the time!

 Adds Dr Ravinder K. Tuli, 'A disarrayed lifestyle naturally leads to accumulation of toxins in our body.
 We need to adopt a lifestyle which is in conformity with the laws of nature, or live a yogic lifestyle.
 Wake up as the sun rises and sleep when the sun sets.'